uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 ### It Just Works

 A common misunderstanding among beginner programmers is that if the program runs correctly, then the code must automatically be fine.
-While a correctly running program is indeed better than a crashing program (a truly shocking insight for some developers), code should not only work, but also be maintainable.
+A correctly running program is indeed better than a crashing program (a truly shocking insight for some developers).
+However code should not only work, but also be maintainable _in the future_.

 This **maintainability** has two aspects:

-1. Code should be maintainable by future you in (let's say) six months.
+1. Code should be maintainable by future _you_ in (let's say) six months.
 2. Code should be maintanable by other people that are not you.

 > We wish to reiterate that there are indeed people that are not you in the world, some of which might even end up on your team.